Hybrid Goldstone Modes from the Double Copy Bootstrap: Double copy: DBI-Lovelock

 \section{Double copy: DBI-Lovelock}

-Instead of pursuing the gauged NLSM to higher multiplicities, we turn to a specific double copy theory that involves a single scalar field and that is fully determined by two different non-linear symmetries, with BCJ compatibility arising as a result.
+As a second example we propose a double copy theory that involves a single scalar field and that is fully determined by two different non-linear symmetries, with BCJ compatibility arising as a result.
+This theory turns out to be the double copy of a gauged and an ungauged NSLM.

-We again start from the full classification at 4-point, where the independent BCJ factors for a single scalar field are linear and/or quadratic in Mandelstam.
-The combination of linear with quadratic yields DBI with quartic operator $(\partial \phi)^4$.
+We again start from the full classification at 4-point.
+The scalar numerators $N_4^{(1)} \times N_4^{(2)}$ yields DBI with the quartic operator $(\partial \phi)^4$.
 In order to retain the $\sigma_{\rm min} = 2$ generalised Adler zero, one must add $(\partial \phi)^{2n}$ with specific coefficients at every order \cite{Cheung:2014dqa}.
-The full DBI theory is then given by the measure of the metric
+The full DBI theory is then given by the measure of